dlaliberte/google-visualization/colorbar/README.md

 *   **`format/`**:
     *   `numberformat.ts`: Used by `definer.ts` to format numeric labels for the color bar's extreme values.
 *   **`visualization/corechart/`**: The `CoreChart` or similar chart types would instantiate `ColorBarDefiner`, provide it with the necessary scale and area, and then use `colorbar.draw` to render the legend if configured.
 The `AxisDefiner` might interact with `ColorBarDefiner` to coordinate layout space.The `README.md` for the `colorbar` directory has been created.

-Next, I'll move to the `common` directory.
-This one looks like it has quite a few files, so the analysis might take a bit longer.